JhoannaMay/SINGLETON_LACORTE/README.md

-# Lab Assignment Centralized Queuing System for Pag-ibig Office
+# Centralized Queuing System for Pag-ibig Office

 The Pag-ibig office implements a centralized queuing system for three help desk stations.
 Individuals visiting the office obtain a queue number from this centralized system.
 Additionally, there's an online monitoring system that displays the current queued number in real-time for individuals monitoring the queue remotely.